Paul Waring moves into contention on back of 67 at The Belfry

 World number 30 Bernd Wiesberger double-bogeyed the 18th to lie three shots off the lead alongside New Zealand’s Ryan Fox and the English pair of Matthew Jordan and Marcus Armitage.

-Jonathan Caldwell made the weekend despite carding a two-over 74 that left him on one over for the tournament.
+Jonathan Caldwell made the weekend right on the cut mark after carding a two-over 74 that left him on one over for the tournament.

 Paul Dunne missed the cut after a 77 pushed him back to seven over, while Brendan Lawlor, who is one of the world’s top disabled golfers, added an 82 to his opening 84.